-Here are a few of our favorite alcohol delivery services, along with their latest deals:
+Here are a few of our favorite alcohol delivery services.

-Deal: Score $5 off your first order by signing up for Drizly’s newsletter or using promo code “HELLO” (No expiration date) at checkout.
+Deal: Score $5 off your first order by using promo code “HELLO” (no expiration date) at checkout.

-Deal: Get $10 off your first order with coupon code MARCHCHEERS.
-Minibar is also offering $5 off your first order when you sign up for its email list (No expiration date).
+Deal: Minibar is offering $5 off your first order when you sign up for its email list (no expiration date).

 Deal: Score $5 off your first order by signing up for Saucey’s email newsletter.